wp-plugins/keyring/readme.txt

 Add files to includes/services/extended/ that either implement one of the includes/services/core/ service foundations, or start from scratch.
 Follow one of the existing service definitions for a template, and see service.php in the root of Keyring for some detail on methods you need to define, and optional ones that might make your life easier.

 == Changelog ==
+= 1.6 =
+* Enhancement BREAKING: Change the way the keyring_admin_url filter is applied so that it's already got all the parameters etc added to it by the time the filter happens.
+Makes that filter much more flexible.
+You probably need to add $params to your filter function, and the add_query_arg() those params onto whatever URL you're returning.
+* Bugfix WARNING: Change the filters in get_credentials() to keyring_service_credentials, since keyring_credentials is in use, and slightly different
+* Enhancement: Allow the token store to be filtered, for divergent implementations on a single installation, props Jamie P
+* Enhancement: Allow filtering of request scope for OAuth1 services
+* Enhancement: Add connection-testing to the default admin UI for most services
+* Enhancement: Abstract out prepare_request() for OAuth1 service
+* Bugfix: Use the correct parameters for filtering results in SingleStore, props Milan D
+* Bugfix: Request correct permissions for LinkedIn, using the new filter
+* Bugfix: Get Google Contacts working properly.
+Props Simon W for spotting 2 errors.
+* Bugfix: Update authorize/authenticate URL for LinkedIn.
+Should move entire service to OAuth2 ideally
+* Bugfix: Don't restrict the 'state' parameter to being an int only (per OAuth2 spec), props Jamie P
+* Bugfix: Ensure to always filter the return value (even if false) from get_credentials(), props Jamie P
+* Bugfix: Fix the Moves service so that it can get past the auth flow again (new restriction on Redirect URIs)
+* Enhancement: Update the Facebook config instructions to match their UI changes
+* Bugfix: Remove unnecessary %s from Google instructions

 = 1.5.1 =
 * Remove example OAuth application included within that library.
 Unnecessary and contains an XSS vulnerability.